madratman/AirSim/docs/settings.md

 # AirSim Settings

 ## Where are Settings Stored?
-Windows: `Documents\AirSim`
+- Windows: `Documents\AirSim`
-Linux: `~/Documents/AirSim`
+- Linux: `~/Documents/AirSim`

-The file is in usual [json format](https://en.wikipedia.org/wiki/JSON).
+The file is in the [JSON format](https://en.wikipedia.org/wiki/JSON).
 On first startup AirSim would create `settings.json` file with no settings.
 To avoid problems, always use ASCII format to save json file.

 ## How to Chose Between Car and Multirotor?
 The default is to use multirotor.
 To use car simple set `"SimMode": "Car"` like this: